scaramangagency/translated/README.md

 ### Why does the data being returned not contain the same formatting?

-The auto-generated file is sent as a CSV file, which cannot retain the text formatting.
-Translated returns the file in the XLSX format, again, a format that does not contain text formatting.
+The auto-generated file is sent as a CSV file, which does retain the text formatting.
+Translated.com returns the file as an XLSX file, again, a format that does not allow text formatting.
 Unfortunately, there isn't anything we can do about this.

 Content authors will need to review the translated content and add the relevant formatting manually, however, at least they do not need to do the translation.
 Small wins!

+### Are there any hidden fees?

+No. All payments are made directly between the client and Translated.com.

 ## Disclaimer